Entrepreneurial Finance

 Attendance is mandatory.
 Students are expected to attend every class in-person unless the permission has been given to miss a class for a valid reason (when relevant, documentation will be requested).
 This course builds on active participation by students during classes and in-class participation is a component of overall assessment (see assessment).

 Mandatory case study reports (group work).
 For three cases selected by the instructor, student groups are required to conduct case studies and submit written case-study reports within given dates.
-The first report serves as (compulsory) preparation for the two additional case study reports on which assessment is based (see assessment).
+The first report serves as (compulsory course approval) preparation for the two additional case study reports on which assessment is based (see assessment).
+The completion of course approval activity is only valid for the semester in which it is completed.

 The course will be closed for registration after the 3rd class session.